Bob Littlefield: Political career

 The influx of significant dark money-funded attack ads resulting from the US Supreme Court's Citizens United decision thwarted Littlefield's 2014 bid for a Legislative District 23 seat in the Arizona House of Representatives.

-In 2016, Littlefield ran for major against incumbent Jim Lane, who was running for a third term.
+In 2016, Littlefield ran for Mayor against incumbent Jim Lane, who was running for a third term.
 Littlefield lost the election decisively, losing to Lane 35 - 65 percent, and winning in only 1 of Scottsdale's 53 precincts.